Skip to main content

 Pricing

-Sender checks share the same free tier and credit pool as email validation: the first 100 checks+validations per month are free, then 1 cent each.
+Sender checks share the same free tier and credit pool as email validation: the first 100 checks+validations per month are free, then billed at the same per-email volume tiers (from $0.005, dropping with volume).

 Note on spoofing: a verified verdict means the address is a documented official sender.
 It cannot tell you whether a specific email you received was actually sent from that address or spoofed — that requires checking the email's Authentication-Results headers (SPF/DKIM/DMARC alignment).